 Present in most Sonic the Hedgehog titles, especially when Dr. Ivo "Eggman" Robotnik is the main (and only) boss.
 Every time you defeat him, he'd come back again in a bigger and sometimes-more-dangerous mecha to menace Sonic again and again.

-As is Captain Whisker (robot pirate from Sonic Rush Adventure for those not in-the-know).
-As the cut scenes are just character art and text on a background, they didn't have to explain how this was possible, and so the phrase "he got away again!" and variants thereof were used too many times for me to bother counting.
+As are Captain Whisker and his crew, the robot pirates (from Sonic Rush Adventure.
+As the cut scenes are just character art and text on a background, they didn't have to explain how this was possible, and so the phrase "he got away again!" and variants thereof were used many, many times.
 This is also repeatedly Lampshaded:

 Sonic: Argh!
 He ran off again!